 4. Everything is going to get blessed.

 Like I said, you take your palm to church on Sunday and have it blessed, but you also take your Easter basket the Saturday before Easter to have it blessed as well.
+Does that mean the palm get double blessed?
 Traditionally, churches will hold blessings all throughout the day, every half an hour or so.
 You go up with your basket the Priest sprinkles some water on it, and your items are officially Holy.

 5. Easter baskets are filled with symbolic items, not chocolate and candies.

 You may have already noticed the butter or bread lambs in the markets, or maybe the different types of branches for sale.
 Around this time of year special cakes are made only for Easter baskets.
 And of course the basket will also contain salt, eggs, sausage, and horseradish.
 Wikipedia has a great explanation of what each of these items represents.
-And traditionally you will only find chocolate in the basket if it belongs to a small child.
+And traditionally you will only find chocolate in the basket if it belongs to a small child- but maybe we can change this rule.

 6. Eggs aren’t dyed to be colorful, they’re died a darker brown, and then etched into.